ayush-368/ODI-Match-Winning-Probability-Predictor/README.md

-# ODI-Match-Winning-Probability-Predictor
-This project predicts the winning probability of a odi match in second inning using current situation of the match.
-It takes some inputs like batting team, bowling team, target, current score, overs etc.
-I took data of ODI matches from kaggle and after some processing on this data train a model using RandomForestClassifier.
+This machine learning project predicts the winning probability of an ODI match based on the current match situation.
+It takes inputs such as the batting team, bowling team, target, current score, overs, and more.
+The required ODI match data was sourced from Kaggle.
+After preprocessing the data, a model was trained using the RandomForestClassifier.